 You don’t want to be stiff, but you don’t need too much body language either.
 Breathe!
 Control yourself!

 Did you just quit a job that was not the right match for you?
 Did the boss treat you badly?
 Did you just come out of the military because of a bad experience?
 Don’t talk about it during the interview.

 We all have horror stories from previous workplaces.
-The potential employer will be interested in them, but they won’t form a good impression for a person who complains too much.
+The potential employer will be interested in them, but they won’t form a good impression of a person who complains too much.
 Chances are, you’ll probably get some of these questions:

 Just say that you gave everything you had to give during those previous experiences.
 You felt like those positions no longer gave you space for progress, so now you are ready for something better.

 Of course, you want to make a good impression with your favorite scent.
 The right dose of perfume sure makes you look professional.
 However, it has to be subtle.
 Do you want to leave the office smelling like you for hours after you leave?
 No.